PapayaSupreme/snow-depth-time-series-analysis-model/README.md

 The dataset used is the SAFRAN–CROCUS snowpack model output (1975–2020) for four Alpine stations:
 Tignes, Les 2 Alpes, Serre Chevalier, Col de Porte.

+Dependencies :
-Dependencies : pandas, pathlib, os, matplotlib.pyplot, statsmodels, prophet, numpy, xgboost, ppyqt6
+- core : pandas, pathlib, os, pyqt6, numpy
+- models : matplotlib.pyplot, statsmodels, prophet, xgboost

 How to run :
 1. Use default dataset or add more in `/cleaned v1/`, then run `/utils/cleaner.py` if you add yours.